 - Length of credit history

-- Number of credit inquiries in a specific timeframe
+- Number of credit enquiries in a specific timeframe

 - The mix of different credit types